Jours-en-Vaux

 Jours-en-Vaux (/fr/) is a former commune in the Côte-d'Or department in eastern France.
 On 1 January 2016, it was merged into the new commune Val-Mont.

+Geography

+Located in the Corcelle valley, Jours-en-Vaux was a rural commune in Côte-d'Or, in the Bourgogne-Franche-Comté region.
+The former commune of Jours-en-Vaux consisted of Jours-en-Vaux and the hamlets of Corcelles, La Chapelle and Rouvray.